vadimsmirnovnsk/rhythmus/README.md

 Rhythmus
 ========

-Rhythmus - simple SMPTE sequencer with fixed PPQN for iOS.
+Rhythmus - is a simple SMPTE sequencer with fixed PPQN for iOS.
 Noveo course project.

 Authors:
-Smirnov Vadim
-Tolstikhin Ilya
+Smirnov Vadim and Tolstikhin Ilya

 Curator:
 Maxim Zabelin